Luxury vs. Practicality: When to Spend and When to Save

 Luxury vs. Practical: Clothing

 Many people understand the value of a capsule wardrobe, but if you’re not on a strict budget for clothes spending, you may feel tempted to buy luxury clothing.
-Often, luxury clothing can be made with higher-grade materials or feel better to wear.
+Often, luxury clothing can have higher-grade materials or feel better to wear.
 It’s up to you what you’d rather value, as some people find comfort in luxury items, while others just look at clothes as something they need — and as long as they like the style, the brand doesn’t matter.

 Luxury vs. Practical: Accessories